StewartLynch/DualPurposeFormaAndFocusState/README.md

 # Dual Purpose Form and FocusState

-This is the completed Project for the YouTube video of the same name
+This is the Updated version of the code that has been updated to iOS 18

 The starter project and video is available in the notes for the video.